nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 Effect brings errors into the type system, making them visible and trackable.
-The compiler becomes your guide - it won't let you ignore errors.
+You can focus on the happy path and the compiler won't let you ignore errors.
 You decide when and how to handle them, but you can't forget them.

 [click]